robinostlund/homeassistant-volkswagencarnet/README.md

 Do you you have [HACS](https://community.home-assistant.io/t/custom-component-hacs) installed?
 Just search for Volkswagen We Connect and install it direct from HACS.
 HACS will keep track of updates and you can easly upgrade this component to latest version.

 ### Install manually
-Make sure you have an account on Volkswagen We Connect.
+Make sure you have an account on Volkswagen Connect.

 Clone or copy the repository and copy the folder 'homeassistant-volkswagencarnet/custom_component/volkswagencarnet' into '<config dir>/custom_components'